Falmouth University: Organisation and governance

 The Academy of Music and Theatre Arts (AMATA) was created following the merger with Dartington College of Arts in 2008.
 In 2012 a new school was added known as the Academy for Innovation and Research allowing the college to offer research degrees.

 Coat of Arms

 The university's coat of arms were granted by the College of Arms on 15 October 2014.
-The arms are painted in University colours of White, Black and 'Cornish Gold'.
-The arms depict a Falmouth Packet Ship demonstrating Falmouth's connection to the rest of the world.
+The arms are painted in University colours of white, black and 'Cornish Gold'.
+The arms depict a Falmouth Packet ship demonstrating Falmouth's connection to the rest of the world.
 Atop the coat of arms is a crest which depicts a Cornish Chough holding a paintbrush, pen and pencil signifying that Falmouth University is truly a specialist institution of the arts.
 Just below this is a reference to Pendennis Castle.

-The coat of arms are reserved for graduation ceremonies and degree award certificates, thus demonstrating the power and authority of Cornwall's only university.
+The coat of arms are reserved for graduation ceremonies and degree award certificates, thus demonstrating the power and authority of Cornwall's university.

 The motto of the university is Creative, Connected, Courageous.